daattali/beautiful-jekyll/_posts/2023-02-28-Google-Cloud-Professional-Cloud-Architect.md

 When you're studying the case studies start to identify what products match the requirements of each, and what constraints you have to work within.

 I found drafting high level architecture diagrams and noting why certain products are better suited over others helped identifying the correct answers for some questions, or narrowing down the scope of possible answers to one or two.
-Whilst you can't take any study notes with you for the exam, having already thought out various architectures helps you recall them and identify correct answers more efficiently.
+Whilst you can't take any study notes with you for the exam, having already thought-out various architectures helps you recall them and identify correct answers more efficiently.

 # Recommended training material and courses for Google Cloud Professional Cloud Architect certification including practice exam question sources.